yeahitsjan/pawxel/README.md

    - The version of Pawxel you are using (e.g. v0.0.1).
    - **if on Linux**, if you either use X11 or Wayland (you can run ``$ echo XDG_SESSION_TYPE`` in a terminal for more informations)
    - The output log of the [Debug mode](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/tips.md#debug-mode) *(not necessary, but would be nice to have)*
-3. Please give us a detailed information about how to reproduce the issue you encounter.
+3. Please give us detailed information about how to reproduce the issue you encounter.
 You can support that by adding pictures (or screenshots) and screen recordings.

 From there on your report will be triaged and you get a response as quickly as possible.